metrixinfo/laravel-permissions/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/metrixinfo/laravel-permissions.svg?style=flat-square)](https://packagist.org/packages/metrixinfo/laravel-permissions)
 [![Total Downloads](https://img.shields.io/packagist/dt/metrixinfo/laravel-permissions.svg?style=flat-square)](https://packagist.org/packages/metrixinfo/laravel-permissions)

-### This package is currently under development.
-### It is functional, but not yet a release candidate.

-Laravel permissions allows you to create permissions and roles.
+**Laravel Permissions** allows you to create fine grain permissions and assign them to users and roles.

-You can assign one or many roles to a user, and they will inherit the permissions assigned to those roles.
+You may assign zero or many roles to a user, and they will inherit the permissions assigned to those roles.
-You may also assign specific permissions to a user.
+You may also assign specific permissions to a specific user.

+A user's permissions are cached

 ## Requirements
 This package will only work with a cache that allows tags (Redis, Memcached etc.).